 National Humor Month: 8 Best Toilet Paper Ads

 April is National Humor Month, and to celebrate, we've dug up a few of our favorite, humorous ads.
-Toilet paper is an every day item that has been around for years, and not much about it has changed.
-So how do advertisers keep coming up with new ways to promote their product?
+Toilet paper is an everyday item that has been around for years, and not much about it has changed.
+So how do advertisers keep coming up with new ways to promote their products?
 Below are eight different commercials that demonstrate creativity and humor.

-The commercial follows along a couple where one person does things the old fashioned way and the other uses an iPad to be more efficient.
-Throughout, the tech savvy man looks down a bit at the old-fashioned woman.
-Yet, in the end she has the last laugh when he realized there are some things you can’t use an iPad for.
+The commercial follows a couple where one person does things the old-fashioned way and the other uses an iPad to be more efficient.
+Throughout, the tech-savvy man looks down a bit at the old-fashioned woman.
+Yet, in the end, she has the last laugh when he realized there are some things you can’t use an iPad for.

 They’re the bears that you have gotten to know over the years.
 The commercial shows the momma bear giving advice to the baby bear about which toilet paper to use and why.